iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 #### **Example | Firmly Nonexpansive Matrices**

-Starting directly from the nonexpansiveness of the matrix, we let $x - y = v$ for simplicity then:
+Let $x - y = v$ then the definition of firmly nonexpansive operator has:

 $$
 \begin{aligned}